 Review of Foot Flipper Problems

 What problems do you get with foot flippers?
 What annoys you most about them?
-Here’s a review of some of the flipper problems that I hear about.
+Here’s a review of some of the major flipper problems that I hear about.

 “Flippers don’t fit”

 Finding a comfortable flipper is often very difficult.
 Even choosing from nine sizes, you still can’t vary the width to fit your feet.
 They also feel different in the water than in the shop. (shinfin™ leg fins adjust to fit your leg, for children to adults, with or without a wetsuit.
 Foot size doesn’t matter.)

 “Flippers hurt my feet”

 Flippers often cause sores, blisters and cramps in the arches of your feet. (shinfin™ leg fins fit to your legs, so they don’t hurt your feet.)